 Different Winds (not including human wind)

-As stated above, this is the most dangerous.
+As stated above, Offshore wine is the most dangerous type of wind for paddleboarder.
 Offshore winds blow directly off the beach and out to sea and can cause the sea/water to look quite calm but don’t be fooled!

-This wind blows into the land rather outwards and is the opposite to offshore wind, however, can cause waves which in themselves could be dangerous!
+Onshore wind is wind that blows into the land rather outwards and is the opposite to offshore wind, however, can cause waves which in themselves could be dangerous!
 Look out for those white horses (whitecaps/breaking waves)!

 Cross shore wind: